gridbugs/gridbugs.org/_posts/2019-02-10-wave-function-collapse.md

 <!--more-->

+## Interface

+WFC takes as input:

+ - a collection of equally-sized, square, unique tiles, each represented as a 2d grid of colours
+ - a mapping from each tile to the relative frequency with which it should appear in the output
+ - the dimensions of the output image

+WFC produces as output:

+ - an image with the property that every tile-sized square of pixels in the image is one of the input tiles, and each tile appears with roughly the specified relative frequency

 ## Mosaic

 You're a student in the art of mosaic, and your mysterious master presents you with a box full of equally-sized, square tiles, and asks you to place them on a wooden rectangular board to create a picture.
 Upon each tile, are 9 coloured cells, arranged into 3 rows and 3 columns.
-The top-left corner of each tiles is marked with an "X".
+The top-left corner of each tile is marked with an "X".
 Most tiles have some duplicates with the same pattern, and some tiles have more duplicates than others.
 You see that the board is also divided into rows and columns, with cells the same size as those on the tiles.